• Skip to main content

 Candied limes sitting on a silicone mat.

-• Pour some extra syrup over each slice.
+• Pour a little bit of extra syrup into the center of each slice.

 Candied limes sitting on a silicone mat.

 • Let the limes sit to dry for 1-2 days.
-Serve.
+They are now ready to use.

 Candied limes as a garnish on cups.